tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

 My guitar pieces similarly display the journey of my relationship with the guitar.
 Initially, guitars invoked feelings of disgust and scariness primarily through their unwieldy shape and skin-tearing strings.
 In the first piece, I represent the hostility of the guitar through the barbed wires as well as the morphing of its shape into a dead tree to emphasize its scariness and disgust to me as a child.
-On the other end of the spectrum, the guitar now holds a sentimental and
+On the other end of the spectrum, the guitar now holds a sentimental and nostalgic place in my memories.
+Guitars no longer scare nor disgust me but instead offer a way of escape and enjoyment—much like nostalgic games for n

 ## 7 - Drum